 The Company currently holds cash balances to provide funding for normal trading activity.
 Trade and other payables are monitored as part of normal management routine.

 As at 31 December 2021 all financial assets were classified at fair value.
-A maturity analysis of the Company's financial assets is as follows:
+A maturity analysis of the Company's financial assets (excluding intercompany balances) is as follows: